emberjs/rfcs/text/0813-template-layering.md

 ## Summary

-This RFC propose to introduce a `template()` function as an alternative for the `<template>` syntax extension defined in [RFC #779][rfc-779] using standard JavaScript, for use in environments where the custom syntax extension is not available, and also as a publishing format for addons on NPM:
+This RFC propose to introduce a `template()` function as an substitution for the `<template>` syntax extension defined in [RFC #779][rfc-779] using standard JavaScript, for use in environments where the custom syntax extension is not available, and also as a publishing format for addons on NPM:

 [rfc-779]: ./0779-first-class-component-templates.md